An IT innovation strategy is interpreted and developed based on industry sector, customer

 Pickett now is focused on setting up the underpinnings for that to happen.
-Manulife has a Notes email platform, and has formed centers of excellence around certain disciplines, such as outsourcing, which solicit ideas from across the company.
+Manulife has a Notes email platform and has formed centers of excellence around certain disciplines, such as outsourcing, which solicit ideas from across the company.

-adoption of new technology lead to IT innovation?
+How does the adoption of new technology lead to IT innovation?

 When Roy Rosin, vice president of product management and innovation at Intuit Inc., began developing innovation management programs, the complaints started to roll in.
 At the top of the list was the collaboration technology used to share ideas.
-It was a mish-mash of many tools, and employees dubbed the platforms as a place "where ideas go to die."
+It was a mishmash of many tools, and employees dubbed the platforms as a place "where ideas go to die."

-Rosin in turn challenged employees to build a better platform.
+Rosin, in turn, challenged employees to build a better platform.
 They came up with Brainstorm, a homegrown system that "connects ideas to people who can help shape them and improve them or to decision makers who can act on them," Rosin said.

 Cloud computing is another example of how a technology can help or hinder innovation.
 It has been suggested that the cloud will somehow replace internal IT innovation as more of an organization's IT operations are outsourced to this new service delivery model.
 Niel Nickolaisen, vice president of strategy and innovation at EnergySolutions Inc. in Salt Lake City, begs to differ.
-Rather, he contends, cloud can be a driver of innovation.
-Using services that exist in the cloud can free an IT department to try different business rules and technical alternatives "on the fly," all without the burden of absorbing the services into existing infrastructure.
+Rather, he contends,

 For Steven John, CIO at H.B.
 Fuller Co., the cloud played a prominent role in the complete revamping of an IT department ravaged by years of unfocused outsourcing, neglected systems and "shadow IT."

-resolve business challenges while still fostering IT innovation?
+How do you resolve business challenges while still fostering IT innovation?